eleanorfrajka/AMOCatlas/docs/source/format_oceanSITES.rst

      - *S*
    * - ``platform_code``
      - A unique platform code.
 This code is either assigned by the site PI (see principal_investigator) or by the data provider.
-     - Note that this is required for OceanSITES for GDAC, but it is not implemented in the current version of the `amocarray` package.
+     - Note that this is required for OceanSITES for GDAC, but it is not implemented in the current version of the `amocatlas` package.
      - **M** (for GDAC)
    * - ``principal_investigator_url``
      - Web URL for the PI.